MicrosoftDocs/sdk-api/sdk-api-src/content/tdh/ns-tdh-_event_property_info.md

 ### -field Tags

 A 28-bit value associated with the field metadata.
 This value is valid only if the <i>PropertyHasTags</i> flag is set.
 This value can be used by the event provider to associate additional semantic data with a field for use by an event processing tool.
 For example, a tag value of 1 might indicate that the field contains a username.
 The semantics of any values in this field are defined by the event provider.

-### -field Flags

-Flags that indicate if the property is contained in a structure or array.
-For possible values, see the <a href="https://msdn.microsoft.com/517c1662-4230-44dc-94f0-a1996291bbee">PROPERTY_FLAGS</a> enumeration.

-### -field NameOffset

-Offset to a null-terminated Unicode string that contains the name of the property.
-If this an event property, the offset is from the beginning of the <a href="https://msdn.microsoft.com/ecf57a23-0dd2-4954-82ac-e92f651c226f">TRACE_EVENT_INFO</a> structure.
-If this is a filter property, the offset is from the beginning of the <a href="https://msdn.microsoft.com/0541b24a-8531-4828-8c3b-d889e58b0b38">PROVIDER_FILTER_INFO</a> structure.

 #### - Reserved